Skip to table of contents

 Applicants who do not meet the minimum score requirement but have compelling documentation of having English proficiency may request an exception waiver through the Apply OUHSC application.
 Final decisions are determined by the college and are not guaranteed.

-The University of Oklahoma Health Sciences Center is a state-supported institution of higher education supported by legislative funds derived from State of Oklahoma tax revenue.
+OU Health Sciences is a state tax-supported institution of higher education supported by legislative funds derived from State of Oklahoma tax revenue.
 As a state tax-supported institution, the University gives preference in tuition pricing to residents of the State of Oklahoma.

 The University’s definition of the term "resident" may be different from the definitions developed by other agencies or institutions.
 The University does not recognize declarations of resident status made by other agencies.
-Thus, a person who is an Oklahoma resident for tax or voting purposes is not necessarily a resident for The University of Oklahoma Health Sciences Center tuition purposes.
+Thus, a person who is an Oklahoma resident for tax or voting purposes is not necessarily a resident for OU Health Sciences tuition purposes.
 Mere assertion by a student such as checking “In-State” on the application for admission is insufficient.

 The University follows the Oklahoma State Regents for Higher Education Policy Statement on Residency Status for Tuition Purposes.
 The full text of the policy can be found in Section 3.18 of the Oklahoma State Regents Policy and Procedures Manual.

-The OUHSC Office of Admissions and Records is authorized to make determinations for in-state/out-of-state classification for its individual students, either at the time of initial application, or as the result of a petition for in-state residency.
+OU Health Sciences Recruitment and Admissions is authorized to make determinations for in-state/out-of-state classification for its individual students, either at the time of initial application, or as the result of a petition for in-state residency.
 If you have any questions regarding residency status or the petitioning process, contact Admissions@ouhsc.edu or call (405) 271-2359.

 Petition for Oklahoma Residency Form

-Upon receipt, the Office of Admissions and Records, in accordance with the current University of Oklahoma course evaluator guidelines, will review the petition content and the course syllabus for equivalency to the corresponding OU course.
-The Office of Admissions and Records may approve or deny equivalency, or recommend the course be considered for substitution by the degree-granting college.
+Upon receipt, OU Health Sciences Recruitment and Admissions, in accordance with the current University of Oklahoma course evaluator guidelines, will review the petition content and the course syllabus for equivalency to the corresponding OU course.
+OU Health Sciences Recruitment and Admissions may approve or deny equivalency, or recommend the course be considered for substitution by the degree-granting college.
 Once a determination is made by the University, the petitioner will be notified.

 The University awards credit for educational experience during military service according to the recommendations of the American Council on Education as published in “The Guide to the Evaluation of Military Experiences in the Armed Services.”
 Policies governing the acceptance of credit awarded for military experience toward satisfying degree requirements vary among the degree-granting colleges of the University.
 Students should contact their college academic advisement office for specific information on the applicability of this type of credit toward degree requirements.
-General questions concerning the evaluation of educational experience in the armed services should be directed to the University of Oklahoma Health Sciences Center Office of Admissions and Records.
+General questions concerning the evaluation of educational experience in the armed services should be directed to OU Health Sciences Recruitment and Admissions.

 The grade of S (satisfactory) is assigned to all credit awarded for military training.

-Students with educational experiences in the military must submit the following military records to the Office of Admissions and Records for review.
+Students with educational experiences in the military must submit the following military records to OU Health Sciences Recruitment and Admissions for review.

 • Army, Navy, Coast Guard, and Marine Corps: Submit an official Joint Services Transcript.
 Students may request a Joint Services Transcript be sent electronically to the University.

-Advance Placement (AP) is administered by the College Entrance Examination Board, this program allows high school students to take examinations for credit at the college level.
+Advanced Placement (AP) is administered by the College Entrance Examination Board-this program allows high school students to take examinations for credit at the college level.
 High School counselors will assist students with testing arrangements.
 Effective July 1, 2021, House Bill 2750 states institutions of higher education within the Oklahoma State System of Higher Education shall not require an Advanced Placement Exam score higher than 3 to award credit.
 Scores of 1 and 2 are not acceptable for credit.
-The following is a link for which OU awards credit, and the credit awarded for various scores received https://www.ou.edu/admissions/apply/transfer-credits/advanced-placement.
+The following is a link for which OU awards credit, and the credit awarded for various scores received Advanced Placement Programs.

 University policy requires that any off site entity supervising or providing clinical instruction to University students enter into a mutually acceptable affiliation agreement with the University of Oklahoma Board of Regents.